alkeshka/MigrationPluginExtended/CustomChanges.md

         [ Lines 389 - 398 ]
     - Added code to handle empty Salutations and set the not_specified as default [ Lines 264 - 268 & 420 - 424 ]
-    - Added new parameter to the constructor [ SalutationLookup ] [ Line 84 ]
+    - Added new parameter to the constructor [ SalutationLookup, SystemConfigService, CustomerGroupRepository ] [ Line 84 ]
+    - Added a new function for handling the customer group missing issue [ Lines 814 - 831 ]
+    - Added if condition to Prefill missing customer group from config before required fields check [ Lines 119 - 122 ]
+    - Updated function to set default group id
+        [ Lines 232 - 243 ]

 ## shopware.xml